Free College Mindset Webinars

 College Cost

-Figuring out how to pay for college begins with understanding how financial aid works and what the total cost will be to attend.
-While not every student will apply for financial aid, every student should still know what they are paying for.
+Figuring out how to pay for college begins with understanding how financial aid works and the total cost of attending.
+While only some students will apply for financial aid, they should still know what they are paying for.

-Cost of Attendance (COA)is the estimated total cost for a student to attend a college or university for one year.
-The COA includes tuition and fees, on-campus room and board and estimations of expenses (books, transportation, etc.).
+The Cost of Attendance (COA) is the estimated total cost for a student to attend a college or university for one year.
+It includes tuition and fees, on-campus room and board, and estimates of additional expenses (such as books and transportation).

-CSS Profile is a financial aid form required by some colleges (mostly private institutions) to be considered for institutional aid.
+The CSS Profile is a financial aid form required by some colleges, primarily private institutions, to be considered for institutional aid.
 The CSS Profile asks detailed questions about a family’s finances.
-Students should file the profile by the college or university stated deadlines (usually the same as the admissions application deadline).
-The CSS Profile is administered by the College Board.
+Students should submit their profiles by the college or university’s stated deadlines, which are usually the same as the admissions application deadline.
+The College Board administers the CSS Profile.

-Free Application for Federal Student Aid (FAFSA)is the application that helps colleges decide the financial need and how much federal aid a student receives.
-The online application can be found at www.fafsa.gov and it becomes available October 1stof senior year.
+Free Application for Federal Student Aid (FAFSA) is an application that helps colleges determine a student’s financial needs and how much federal aid a student receives.
+The online application can be found at www.fafsa.gov, which becomes available on October 1st of their senior year.

-Need-Blind/Need Aware Admission is when a college or university takes into consideration a students financial status when making an admissions decision.
-Need-blind colleges do not consider a student’s financial situation, and need-aware colleges do.
+Need-blind or need-aware Admission occurs when a college or university considers a student’s financial situation when making an admissions decision.
+Need-blind colleges do not consider a student’s financial situation, while need-aware colleges do.

 Need more direction for your college process?
 Check out the Ideal College Planning Timeline to get started!